 6. Desjardins Group

-Desjardins Group is a financial group renowned for its unique cooperative ownership structure.
-Founded in 1900, it primarily serves the province of Quebec but has expanded its footprint across Canada.
+Desjardins Group is a citizens bank renowned for its unique cooperative ownership structure.
+This citizens bank was primarily servicing Quebec but has expanded its footprint across Canada.
 For example, in 2011, Desjardin Group acquired Bank West, a Canadian chartered bank.

 Desjardins has a comprehensive selection of financial services on offer, including banking, insurance, wealth management, and more.
 With a strong commitment to social responsibility and community development, Desjardins is an equitable bank that stands out for its cooperative values, emphasizing member ownership and local community support as key pillars of its operations.